 This sentiment speaks volumes about the societal pressure on both men and women to prioritize Sparta's well-being above all.

 The practice also had implications on the broader social fabric.
-For one, it underscored the delineation between the Spartan citizenry and others, such as the helots or the perioikoi (non-citizen inhabitants of Sparta).
+For one, it highlighted the divide between the Spartan citizenry and others, such as the helots or the perioikoi (non-citizen inhabitants of Sparta).

 In a society where birthright and physical prowess determined one's status and role, those who survived the early test of selective infanticide were instilled with a sense of pride and purpose from a very young age.